Picovoice/orca/README.md

 ## Language Support

-- English
+- Orca Text-to-Speech currently supports English only.
-- Support for additional languages is available for commercial customers on a case-by-case basis.
+- Support for [additional languages is available for commercial customers](https://picovoice.ai/consulting/) on a case-by-case basis.

 ## Overview